 Our flight to Bucharest was scheduled for 7:30, and I had already arranged for a late check-out.
 We had originally planned to visit the National Museum (the building at the far end of Wenceslas Square) in the morning, followed by lunch, and then an hour or two to rest at the hotel before heading to the airport.
 Our plan was foiled from the start, though, as the building was closed for reconstruction.
 Doh!
 So instead, we headed back to Old Town Square.
 As you can see, if you want to experience the square with a little less hustle and bustle, come in the morning.
 This photo was taken around 10:30.
 That’s Old Town Hall on the left, and St. Nicholas Church on the right.

 Our destination was Kinsky Palace, an impressive Rococco-style palace originally constructed as a residence for a wealthy Czech count, Jan Arnošt Golz, in the mid-18th century.
-Today, it is used as an art museum, the National Gallery in Prague, featuring exhibitions of Asian and African art.
+Today, it houses an art museum, the National Gallery in Prague, featuring exhibitions of Asian and African art.
 The art collection is small though worth seeing, but unfortunately, photos are not allowed inside, so I don’t have anything to share.

 The convent is a somewhat overlooked attraction in Prague, but is a must visit if you are an art and/or history buff, especially if you’re looking for someplace quieter.